Cilantro Mousse is an easy, elegant, slightly spicy appetizer that can be prepared up to 3 days ahead, making it perfect for entertaining.

 - Place a large plate on top of the mold, hold together and carefully invert.
 Once the mousse plops out onto the plate, remove the mold.
 Serve with crackers.

-Maggi seasoning is available in Mexican markets and some larger grocery stores.
+Note on Maggi seasoning: this liquid seasoning available in Mexican markets and some larger grocery stores.
 The “Jugo” sauce is different from the Asian and European versions of Maggi seasoning sauce.
 Can substitute 1/2 teaspoon soy and 1/2 teaspoon Worcestershire sauce for 1 teaspoon Maggi Jugo.

 Make ahead: Mousse can be made up to 3 days ahead, covered and stored in the refrigerator in its mold.
 Unmold just before serving.